hyhse/practical-python/Notes/01_Introduction/01_Python.md

 >>>
 ```

-Pro-tip: Use the underscore (\_) variable to use the result of the last
+Pro-tip: **Use the underscore (\_) variable to use the result of the last
-calculation.
+calculation**.
 For example, how much profit does Larry make after his evil
 broker takes their 20% cut?

 ```python